Mabdillahi88/tic_tac_toe/README.md

    #### Register

    - If you're new to Noughts and Crosses, you'll need to make an account.
-   - You'll just need to pick a name and password for your account.
+   - You'll just need to pick a name and email address for your account.
    - After you're done signing up, you can log in and start playing.
    - Here's what you do:
      - Pick a username you like.
-     - Choose a password to keep your account safe.
+     - Choose a email address to keep your account safe.

    #### Login